MDL0008 - ORIGAMI - TRADITIONAL MASU OR SQUARE BOX

 Making a lid that fits perfectly may take some practice and a little guesswork, so experiment with copy or other scrap paper first.

 If using two-sided origami paper, lay your paper with the patterned or colored side down before starting to fold.
+The color or pattern will be visible on the outside of your box and/or lid.

-NOTE: This model starts from the blintz base.
+NOTE: This model starts from the Blintz Base.
 If you are able to achieve this without instructions, fold the blintz base once; then go to Step 5.

 You can also learn about the Blintz and other origami bases at the following link: